I am telling you this story because I want to show a few things:

 - – My knowledge in fitness and nutrition was a progression

 - - My body underwent Metabolic Damage and I couldn’t lose weight for years

 - – Building good habits throughout the years created a healthy life routine

-- – Consistency is the number one thing that helped me lose weight after kids
+- – Consistency is the number one arsenal in my toolbox that helped me lose weight after kids

 - – My success was not an overnight success